ModernHumanAnatomy/MHACapstone/docs/index.md

 ## What's a Capstone Project?

-The Capstone Project is a mentored Research Project that is a culminating experience of the MHA curriculum.
+The Capstone Project is a mentored Research Project that is the culminating experience of the MHA curriculum.
 For this project, you need to identify and work with a mentor to develop a rationale,  a hypothesis, and an method to answer your hypothesis.
 Through this project, you will demonstrate the ability to take an idea from conception to implementation to final presentation, combining anatomical knowledge, research capabilities, and professional skills into a comprehensive scholarly deliverable.
 Completing this project will help you hone the project management skills that will be critical for success throughout your career.

 ![Capstone Image](images/capstone-2.jpg){ width="450"}